Bayesian Invariance Modeling of Multi-Environment Data: Experiments

-\end{enumerate} As in the synthetic study, EILLS-s, ICP-s, BIP-s and Hidden-ICP-s all use a pre-screening step due to high dimensionality.
-The screened features are initially selected using the features returned by Lasso.
-If Lasso does not return any features (all coefficients are 0) we instead select up to the top 10 features with largest absolute correlation values from Marginal.
-For all methods, the conditional outcome distribution is a linear Gaussian.
+We split the $e=2$ interventional samples into 5 blocks and sweep through all 6,170 genes, treating each as the target and the rest as features.
+For each target, the training set uses all $e=1$ observational samples as one environment and 4 of the 5 interventional blocks as the second, holding out the fifth for validation; we drop any training sample that perturbs the target gene itself, so the outcome is never directly intervened on.
+Repeating over the five held-out blocks validates each perturbation at least once.

+We apply the invariance methods of \Cref{subsec:comparison-methods}, plus two baselines: marginal regression (features with significant marginal correlation with the outcome) and Lasso with 5-fold cross-validation.
+The screening-based methods use the top 10 features from the same 5-fold Lasso; BIP-screen places a uniform prior over them, while BIP-VI uses a prior over selectors with at most 200 active features.
+Since the gene study has no ground-truth invariant set and each held-out knockout validates one feature at a time, we summarize BIP-VI marginally: we report the posterior inclusion probability $q(\di{z}{i}=1)$ and predict genes above a threshold $t$. \Cref{fig:gene-illustration}(A) shows this posterior profile for the target gene YMR103C; BIP-screen is scored the same way over its screened features.

-\parhead{Evaluation metrics.} To compare the methods, we measure \textit{precision} and \textit{recall}.
-We evaluate the effect of a predicted invariant feature gene on the target gene using a held-out validation set.
+\parhead{Evaluation metrics.} We evaluate the predicted invariant gene using a held-out validation set.
 If deleting the feature gene leads to a significant change in the expression level of the target, the prediction is considered correct.
+Due to the limited validation data, not all features can be empirically validated. \Cref{fig:gene-illustration}(B) and (C) illustrate this validation step for two features of the target YMR103C from BIP-VI's output in Panel~(A).
+In~(B), knocking out the top-ranked feature YMR104C pushes YMR103C outside its percentile band in the observational environment, so the prediction is validated as a correct effect.
+In~(C), knocking out YDL036C (whose posterior inclusion probability is below the $0.5$ threshold) leaves YMR103C within the band, so no effect is detected.
+Other genes shown in Panel~(A) have no knockout sample available and cannot be validated.

-Due to the limited validation data, not all predictions can be empirically validated.
-Therefore, we compute \textit{precision} as the ratio of correct predictions to the total number of predictions that can be validated.
+We compute \textit{precision} as the ratio of correct predictions to the total number of predictions that can be validated.
 Similarly, \textit{recall} is the ratio of the correct predictions to the total number of significant gene deletion effects that can be validated.